Ramkanai Das: Death and legacy

 Das inspired his wife, Subarna Das, to start composing songs.
-His elder sister, Shushama Das, has started gaining more popularity as a folk artist.
+His elder sister, Shushama Das, started gaining more popularity as a folk artist.
 His only daughter, Kaberi Das, is a singer and president of Sangeet Parishad, New York.
 Her two daughters, Paromita, and Shrutikona are also renowned musicians in America.
 Pandit Ramkanai Das's elder son, Arun Chandra Das, is a musical instrument businessman and his younger son, Pinusen Das, is a tabla artiste.
 Pinusen's wife, Anindita Chowdhury, is a Nazrul Sangeet artiste in Bangladesh.